 The 2016 Hunter Glenn Red Wine Blend takes some time to open on the bouquet – the aromas are eventually teased out with time in the glass showing cherry cola and raspberry with a hint of mocha.
 Some wines are made with a versatility of food pairings in mind; this is one of them.
 With bright acidity throughout the palate – offers flavors of red cherry, currants and cranberry.
 Shows a lingering tartness of fruit complemented by a very pleasing texture with fine-grained well integrated tannins anchoring a supple finish.

-Caroline’s fiance, Jared Clevenger designed both of the Hunter Glenn wine labels through his St. Helena based design firm, Standards & Greatness.
+Caroline’s husband, Jared Clevenger designed both of the Hunter Glenn wine labels through his St. Helena based design firm, Standards & Greatness.
 All their wines are limited production; however, the “bookend” label represents their premium specialty wines.
 In 2014 they produced one wine under this label, a Cabernet Franc.

 The 2014 Hunter Glenn Cabernet Franc was entirely sourced from the Shifflett Estate – the wine was aged in 50% new French oak for 18 months.
 Features a captivating bouquet that one needs to sit with to enjoy all its aromatic nuances as it breathes.
 Shows plenty of fruit on the nose including blackberry and a raspberry sweetness along with hints of sage, tobacco leaf, a wintergreen nuance and dark chocolate.
 Reveals more fruit as the wine opens.
 Nicely balanced and elegant on the palate, the wine offers more red fruit then dark fruit flavors.
 Lingers with flavors of red cherry – lively and bright, the wine dances across the palate.
 An excellent food wine – a wine worth seeking out.